hallamlab/metapathways2/README.md

 The MetaPathways Python codebase as well as the GUI code is self-contained in this GitHub distro.

-Please see the [MetaPathways v2.0 wiki](https://github.com/kishori82/metapathways2/wiki) for more installation and usage information.
+Please see the [MetaPathways v2.0 wiki](https://github.com/hallamlab/metapathways2/wiki) for more installation and usage information.

+A template [MetaPathways_DB](https://www.dropbox.com/s/ye3kpve041e0r39/MetaPathways_DBs.zip?dl=0) contains starter protein and taxonomic databases